devilTian/DiTi/README.md

 DiTi
+[extends breakable toys]
 ====

-DiTi is not a simple wiki
+DiTi is not a simple wiki.

 FUNCTION
 ====